online doctor logo

 How fast does a jaw infection spread?

-A jaw infection can spread in a few weeks to months to the nearby tissues and can cause severe chronic diseases and autoimmune diseases if not treated timely.
+A jaw infection can spread to the nearby tissues in a few weeks to months and, if not treated timely, can cause severe chronic infection, bone necrosis, and the spread of infection to the bloodstream.
 Therefore, it is better to consult a doctor for the immediate treatment of jaw bone infection.

 How long does jaw bone infection take to heal?